TY-Cheng/n225-open-gap-tail/docs/audit/development.md

 7A.
 Econometric tail-risk baselines
    - Implement GARCH-t or GJR-GARCH-t if the dependency is available.
-   - Implement GARCH-EVT on standardized residuals where feasible.
+   - Implement GJR-GARCH-EVT on standardized residuals.
-   - Implement a simple CAViaR benchmark or document why it is deferred.
+   - Implement CAViaR as a main pre-LightGBM benchmark gate.
+   - Implement a direct FZ-loss or CARE-style VaR-ES benchmark as a main pre-LightGBM benchmark gate.
-   - Add ALD or Taylor-style VaR-ES benchmark only if feasible without derailing the first pipeline.
+   - Implement Taylor-style ALD VaR-ES as a main advanced benchmark when stable on the audited sample.
+   - Treat GAS-t or score-driven VaR-ES models as appendix or fallback benchmarks unless the implementation is stable and tested.
+   - If a main advanced benchmark is numerically unstable or sample-inadequate, label it unavailable with a reason; do not replace it with weak evidence.
    - Save these metrics before LightGBM tuning.

 8. LightGBM model variants